 (4) ensure specialized preparation and learning about issues related to teaching English learners and students with special needs by focusing on long-term systemic efforts to improve educational services and opportunities and raise student achievement; and

 (5) reinforce national and state standards of effective teaching practice.

-The advisory staff development committee must adopt a staff development plan for improving student achievement.
+The advisory staff development committee must adopt a staff development plan, consistent with section 122A.40, subdivision 8, or 122A.41, subdivision 5, for developing and evaluating teachers and for improving student outcomes and with section 123B.147, subdivision 3, for strengthening principals' capacity in areas of instruction, supervision, evaluation, and teacher development.
 The plan must be consistent with education outcomes that the school board determines.
-The plan must include ongoing staff development activities that contribute toward continuous improvement in achievement of the following goals:
+The plan must include ongoing staff development activities that contribute toward continuous improvement in achieving the following goals:

 (1) improve student achievement of state and local education standards in all areas of the curriculum, including areas of regular academic and applied and experiential learning, by using research-based best practices methods;